Matra Enthusiasts Club UK

 2.2 S model (based on the 'Prep 142') 100 kW at 6,000 rpm. (wrongly advertised as 140 DIN hp)

 The original measurements were in made in kW, and the DIN horse power figures they gave as the equivalents are all wrong and overstated since they have used a conversion factor of 1:1.40 which is clearly incorrect.
-The true kW to DIN hp conversion should be 1:1.36 and in fact in the original Matra Automobile Preparation 142 document they have a graph of the standard and uprated power and torque and this actually gives the correct figures: 84.3 kW or 113 DIN hp (Std) and 101.4 kW or 138 DIN hp (Uprated; rounded up from 137.86) so they knew the true power was not 142 hp.
+The true kW to DIN hp conversion should be 1:1.36 and in fact in the original Matra Automobile Preparation 142 document they provide a graph of the power and torque figures and this actually gives the correct figures: 84.3 kW or 115 DIN hp (Std) and 101.4 kW or 138 DIN hp uprated (rounded up from 114.6 and 137.86 respectively) so they knew the true power was not 142 hp.
 Why then use a 1.4 factor and call it a 'Prep 142'?
 Their 1.4 conversion makes the engines appear more powerful than they are in reality. (probably marketing trying to make them look better!)
-Please note DIN (or metric) horse power which is the old German PS rating (735.5W), is not the same as bhp (brake horse power or sometimes known as British horse power) (745.7W).
+Please note that DIN (or metric) horse power is the old German PS rating (735.5W), and is not the same as bhp (brake horse power or sometimes known as British horse power) (745.7W).

 The true horse power outputs are: